kuroneko/sais/README.md

 * Support rescaling to native resolution full-screen including "whole multiple" scaling.
 (I'd like pixel perfect, but the scaled blit always filters)

+* Allow the main window to be resized on the fly.
+Doesn't redraw whilst you're resizing (yet), but it will once the resize is complete.

 * Inclusion of the Retail Data (see below for information about the license)

 ## Building on Windows